lildude/phpZenfolio/README.txt

 phpZenfolio comes with 3 examples to help get you on your way.

-   * `example-recent.php' illustrates how to obtain the 100 most recent galleries and display their title image linking to each individual galler.
+   * `example-popular.php' illustrates how to obtain the 100 most popular galleries and display their title image linking to each individual gallery.

-   * `example-photoset.php' illustrates how to login and display the images in your first gallery.
+   * `example-photoset.php' illustrates how to login and display the images in your first photoset or collection.

    * `example-user.php' illustrates how to display the first 100 photos of a specified user's first public gallery or collection.

-You can see these examples in action here (http://phpzenfolio.com/examples).
+You can see these examples in action at `http://phpzenfolio.com/examples'.

 And that's all folks.